MikroElektronika/mikrosdk_click_v2/clicks/buttony/README.md

 uint8_t buttony_get_button_state ( buttony_t *ctx );
 ```

-## Example Description

->  This library contains API for Button Y Click driver.
->  One library is used for every single one of them.
->  They are simple touch detectors that send a pressed/released
->  signal and receive a PWM output which controls the backlight on the button.

-**The demo application is composed of two sections :**

 ### Application Init

 > This function initializes and configures the logger and Click modules.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;          /**< Logger config object. */